 Coding is an art for nerds.
 And the same nerds develop great digital platforms.
 If you’re a start-up or an established business looking to hire a good developer, as you either don’t have time to invest in it or expertise for DIY, then you need good developers who can help you with it.
-Whether you need to build an app, website or software, you need coders, designers, integrators and implementation experts to fill in the expertise vacuum.
+Whether you need to build an app, website or software, you need coders, designers, integrator and implementation experts to fill in the expertise vacuum.
 Now, the question it where do you find them and what criteria will you have to hire a developer for your requirements.

 In today’s day and age where developers in Lincoln Illinois are leaving the state, it is difficult to find and keep good developers.
-And if you’re in Chicago or Proviso or Rockford where literally there is a shortage of global Tech Talent.
+And if you’re in Georgia or Proviso or Rockford where literally there is a shortage of global Tech Talent.
 On top of that recent curbs on immigration and H1B visas will make it that much harder for us to get the right deserving coders and developers to create amazing solutions.